amamory/teste-rtd/docs/source/environment/index.rst

 .. image:: figure10.png
    :alt: Figure 10: Braille cell and pins used to represent letters, numbers and symbols

-   Figure 10: Braille cell and pins used to represent letters, numbers and symbols

 .. image:: figure11.png
    :alt: Figure 11: Fixation panel, braille cell and pins that are used to represent letters, numbers and symbols